When you look in the mirror, are you happy with the person staring back at you?

 For men and women alike, the chest is a major focal point.
-More than 300,000 women used breast augmentation surgery last year to increase the size of their breasts, while nearly 27,000 men did the exact opposite with breast reduction surgery.
+More than 300,000 women used breast augmentation surgery to increase the size of their breasts in 2018, while nearly 27,000 men did the exact opposite with breast reduction surgery.

 At least 30% of males will be affected by gynecomastia (also known as “Man Boobs” or “Moobs”) in their lifetime, yet the condition is widely misunderstood.
 If you’re one of the millions of men feeling insecure and disappointed by this condition, this expert advice can help you take control and learn how to get rid of moobs for good.

 Gynecomastia is the unwanted enlargement of male breast tissue.
 With this condition, enough fat accumulates on the chest that men end up looking like they have female breasts, or “man boobs.”

 Though moobs don’t cause any medical risks, they do result in mental and emotional problems like anxiety, self-consciousness, and a lack of confidence.

 If you want to know how to get rid of man boobs, you need to understand what causes man boobs in the first place.
 It’s easy to assume that moobs are just the result of gaining too much weight, but the real answer isn’t nearly that simple.
 Man boobs can affect men of all ages and sizes, even young and healthy men.